reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 2. Change the working directory to the reaction directory within the Reaction Platform.

-3. Edit the `docker-compose.override.yml` file by substituting `YOUR_DOMAIN.COM` under the labels section with your actual domain.
+3. Edit the `docker-compose.override.yml` file by substituting the value of the `traefik.frontend.rule` label with your actual domain, i.e. `reaction.yourdomain.com`.

 4. Restart the Reaction service for the updates to take effect.